christopherrauh/christopherrauh.github.io/_posts/2022-10-24-Dog-Breed-Classifier.md

 ## Introduction

-This article outlines the development of a dog breed classifier using convolutional neural networks in Python and how to get to substantially improve the result.
+This article outlines the development of a dog breed classifier using convolutional neural networks in Python and how to substantially improve the result step by step.
 A special focus will be on the usage of pretrained neural networks.

 We will be working with input images that contain either _human faces_ or _dogs_.

 For dogs we want to find the correct breed, for humans we want to find a dog breed that somehow resembles this human.

-The classification will first have to distinguish between humans and dogs - _using different approaches_ - and then finds the corresponding dog breed - _using the same approach for both humans and dogs_.
+The classification will first have to distinguish between humans and dogs - _using different approaches_ - and will then find the corresponding dog breed - _using the same approach for both humans and dogs_.

 ### Technical Background